UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Conducting a thorough home safety assessment involves checking different areas like the kitchen, living areas, and garage for potential hazards.

 1. Sketch your floor plan: Draw a basic map of your property, including all windows, doors, hallways, and staircases.
+Make sure to clearly mark the locations of smoke alarms and fire extinguishers.

 3. Designate a primary outdoor meeting spot: Choose a specific, safe location right outside your home, like a mailbox, a specific tree, or a neighbor’s driveway, where everyone will gather immediately after escaping.